AOEpeople/techradar/radar/2021-01-01/oci-container.md

 ---

-OCI-compatible Containers are currently the most-used solution for creating and managing container-based infrastructures and deployments.
+OCI-compatible containers are currently the most-used solution for creating and managing container-based infrastructures and deployments.

 Containers and their runtime are an easy way to run applications and serivces as an isolated process (using Linux kernel cgroups, network namespaces and custom mounts).